JupiterOne-Archives/docs-old/guides/J1-what-is-it.md

 ### Compliance

-JupiterOne provides a flexible platform for you to import and manage any compliance standard or framework as a set of controls or requirements.
+JupiterOne provides a flexible platform for you to manage any compliance standard or framework as a set of controls or requirements.
 The platform enables you to: